|Religious Freedom Sunday

 Sunday isn't the only day to inform students, teachers, and parents about religious liberties at school.
 The week leading up to, or following, Religious Freedom Day is a great time for students in campus Bible clubs to distribute information to classmates and educators.

-Free to Speak is a pocket-sized pamphlet designed for students.
+Free to Speak (now in Spanish) is a pocket-sized pamphlet designed for students.
 If each student in a campus Bible club or church youth group receives ten pamphlets they can keep one and give nine to their friends and teachers during the week leading up to Religious Freedom Day.

 REACH YOUR LOCAL SCHOOLS: For every package of 50 pamphlets you or your church orders, the Alliance Defending Freedom has donated its time to send a six-page letter to the school official of your choice.
 The letter cites Supreme Court cases clarifying students' and teachers' religious liberties.